Go, Do, Play, Stay — Chester and Fort Kaskaskia in Southern Illinois

 Today, each statue includes a QR code so you can read about the characters.

 If you’re hungry for more Popeye after your statue tour, you can also visit the Popeye Museum and Spinach Can Collectibles store in Chester’s old downtown.
-The museum and store, at 1001 State Street, are open Tuesday through Saturday at the time of this blog posting.

 Did you know?